 Badam Panjiri is a delicious twist to your traditional North Indian Panjiri recipe.

-Instead of whole wheat flour, the base of this sweet is made using almond flour (badam flour).
+The base of this sweet is made using almond flour (badam flour) instead of whole wheat flour.

-Badam Panjiri is an excellent sweet in winter as it gives warmth to the body.
+Badam Panjiri is an excellent winter sweet as it warms the body.
 It is also great for pregnant women and lactating mothers.
 You can also serve it as a healthy snack for kids.

 This sweet dish can also be served on vrat days (Hindu fasting).